 “I think Josh knows that Scott’s gay,” he said.

 “I don’t think so.
 Remember, Scott told us he didn’t want his family to know.”

 “No, he said he didn’t want his folks to know.
 That leaves Josh out, so either Josh already knows or Scott doesn’t care if he finds out.
 I think it’s that he knows.”

 I thought back to when the three of us outed ourselves.
-“You know, I think you’re right.
-It wasn’t his family, what he said was he didn’t want his folks to find out.”
+“You know, you’re right.
+It wasn’t his family, just his folks.”

 “I think it’s because they have to share a bedroom,” I said.
 “Neither of them would have any privacy.”